Jaw Dropping ... breathtaking Kenya

 Food and wines were outstanding.
 We loved a BBQ in the bush near to the lodge, with stunning dinners on the main terrace and in the dining room.
 The quality of the rangers were to the highest standard – with John and Wilson finding the best game viewings in our few days around the Mara.

 Undoubtedly its success is due to its people.
 Whilst the lodge is beautifully designed and thought out in every detail, it’s the people who make it the special place it is.
-Created by Steve & Nicky Fitzgerald, their history and high reputation with their former roles heading &Beyond lodges across Africa shines through in their creation of Angama Mara.
+Created by Steve & Nicky Fitzgerald, their history and high reputation with their former roles with CC Africa/&Beyond luxury lodges (such as Phinda, Londolozi etc) across Africa shines through in their creation of Angama Mara.
 Sadly, Steve recently passed away but we were delighted to meet and enjoy the company of his lovely wife Nicky and daughter Kate, who are brilliantly managing this stunning lodge and doing his memory proud.
 Their achievements in supporting the local community were shining through via all the locals we met as we explored the local village and schools.
 I’ve never experienced a place to have such a positive impact on the locals with genuine love for the Fitzgerald family.

 The highlight of the trip should be the wildlife which is incomparable in the Mara but this experience is almost topped by the lodge which you won’t want to leave.
 I heard some guests fake feeling poorly on the game drives in order to get back to enjoy the lodge!!